ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Rendering.md

 ## Pixels

 Typically, we consider pixels as a grid on our computer screen (for this one, 1920x1080).
 The region inside the squares made by pixels don't typically exist, so the grid is thought of as a collection of point-samples.
+We thus usually make measurements (color, brightness, rt)